-Frank Kellner became the eighth coach in St. Mary’s baseball history and begins his second year with the team in 2025.
+Frank Kellner became the eighth coach in St. Mary’s baseball history and begins his third year with the team in 2026, entering the season with high expectations for the Rattlers.

 College: Louisiana Tech (2010)